Riding Rules, New Zealand

 1. RESPONSIBLE RIDING

-1.1 To ride our scooters in New Zealand you must:
+1.1 To ride our vehicles you (and any Group Rider) must:

 1.1.1 be at least 18 years of age;

 1.1.2 be in good health;

 1.1.3 not be under the influence of alcohol, controlled substances, drugs, medication, or any other substance that may impair your ability to operate the vehicle safely and in a manner that is considerate to pedestrians, cyclists and all other road and pavement users;

 1.1.4 not have any existing physical, mental, medical or other condition that may impair your ability to safely operate the Vehicles;

 1.1.5 for scooter use, keep under the scooter’s weight limit of 140kg (total weight, i.e. rider and cargo);

 1.1.6 for bicycle use, keep under the bicycle’s weight limit of 120kg (total weight, i.e. rider and cargo);